Ex-cardinal Theodore McCarrick criminally charged with sexual assault of teenager

 “Today’s charges are possible only because of a quirk in Massachusetts’s statutes of limitation.
 What if McCarrick hadn’t decided to attend the wedding in Wellesley?” she said.
 “Whether sexual assault of a child is prosecutable shouldn’t depend on the predator’s travel plans.”

-Magda Jean-Louis contributed to this report.
+The Washington Post’s Magda Jean-Louis contributed to this report.